Kashmir: 2 teachers shot dead at government school | DW | 07.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Two government schoolteachers, one Hindu and one Sikh, were shot dead in Kashmir.
-The death of the pair means seven have been killed in six days in the volatile, contested region.
+The death of the pair means that seven people have been killed in six days in the volatile, contested region.

 Two teachers were shot and killed inside the Government Boys Higher Secondary School in Srinagar's Eidgah area Thursday.